 Reapplying The Chain Lube is Necessary

 When everything is done, you need to reapply the bike chain lube, which is the most final part, after that you are done.
 You can use any brand that you love, apply it to the chain thoroughly, let it dry, and then just wipe off any excess.
-Make sure that you apply the lube in between the roller and plates area nowhere else, otherwise you will only be attracting dirt and other contaminants.
+Make sure that you apply the lube in between the roller and plate area nowhere else, otherwise, you will only be attracting dirt and other contaminants.

 If things get very nasty, you can always replace your old chain with a new one to stay away from risks.